Giants vs. Falcons Best NFL Prop Bets and Anytime Touchdown Scorer Picks for NFL Week 16 (

-Giants vs. Falcons Best NFL Prop Bets and Anytime Touchdown Scorer Picks for NFL Week 16 (Bank on Drake London)
+Giants vs. Falcons Best NFL Prop Bets for NFL Week 16 (Bank on Drake London)

 The Michael Penix Jr. era will begin for the Falcons on Sunday in East Rutherford, New Jersey against the New York Giants after Atlanta benched Kirk Cousins for the rookie Penix.